-- The following will be followed when administering exams: - All student belongings are to be placed against the wall, or location specified by the instructor. - All cell phones and smart watches are to remain in specified location and are to be turned off during the exam. - o Students may not have hats, hoodies, large coats/sweaters or earbuds in use during an exam. - Only calculators supplied by the School of Nursing may be used during exams. - o Faculty may create a seating chart with different placement of students for each exam - \circ No unsupervised breaks will be permitted during the exam - Each exam may have two versions unless there is enough room for each student to have one empty seat on each side of them cover sheets need to be provided for students to cover exams during testing - \circ Instructors are not allowed to define or pronounce words in an exam. - Students are not allowed to ask substantive questions during an exam in an effort to elicit the correct answer from the instructor.
+- o All student belongings are to be placed against the wall, or location specified by the instructor. - All cell phones and smart watches are to remain in specified location and are to be turned off during the exam. - o Students may not have hats, hoodies, earbuds, large coats/sweaters in use during an exam. - Only calculators supplied by the School of Nursing may be used during exams. - o Faculty may create a seating chart with different placement of students for each exam. - o Unsupervised breaks during the exam will be at the discretion of the instructor. - o Instructors are not allowed to define or pronounce words in an exam; instructor may provide standard English dictionary during exam. - Students are not allowed to ask substantive questions during an exam in an effort to elicit the correct answer from the instructor.
 Students may ask for clarification on a question (ex.
 Misspelled word, duplicate answer, etc.).
-In this situation, the instructor will answer the question to the entire class. - Faculty may have additional precautions, but these must be outlined in the course syllabus at the beginning of class. (ex. no food or drink, specific writing utensils, inspection of any items on desk, etc.)
+In this situation, the instructor will answer the question to the entire class. - o Faculty may have additional precautions but these must be outlined in the course syllabus at the beginning of class. (ex. no food or drink, specific writing utensils, inspection of any items on desk, etc.) - o Earplugs may be used by students if inspected and approved by instructor prior to each use. - o For all proctored exams administered via the current learning management system, a specified custom browser must be utilized to secure the on-line test environment.